Instructor: John R. Marks, IV

 Course website(s): LIS3353

-The primary means of course communication will be this website and your FSU email.
+The primary means of course communication will be this website, in Canvas and your FSU email.

 Canvas will be used for turning in class assignments and classwide announcements ---(but not as a primary means of communication, i.e. Canvas Conversations will not be used.
 Use Email Instead.)